-&lt;sup>71 LVIA, f.
+82 LVIA, f.
 378, BS, 1869, b.
-40, l.
+40, ll.
 38-45 v.

-&lt;sup>72 LVIA, f.
+83 LVIA, f.
 378, BS, 1869, b.
 40, l.
 66 (the session of 8 October 1869); YIVO, Record Groups 80-89, file 756, folios 63441v-63442 v., 63443 (E. Levin's memorandum on the Commission's deliberations).
-On the Commission's sessions with the deputies, see: Nathans B. Beyond the Pale, 174-80.
+On the Commission's sessions with the deputies, see: Nathans, Beyond the Pale, pp. 174-180.

-&lt;sup>73 RO RNB, f.
+84 RO RNB, f.
 523, d.
-114, l.
+114, ll.
 12-20 (a memorandum by the inspector of the Vilna Educational District, N. Novikov).

-At the beginning of the 1870s, the maskilim of Vilna tried to prevent the closing of the Rabbinical Seminary by submitting petitions to the Ministry of Interior and Ministry of Education.
-These petitions attest to the authors' uniquely anachronistic mode of thought.
+Interior and Ministry of Education.85 These petitions attest to the authors' uniquely anachronistic mode of thought.
 Hoping to regain the disposition of the authorities, they stubbornly appealed to the model of state supervision of Judaism, which, with the assistance of reformer rabbis, had been tested in the first half of the nineteenth century in several European countries.
-The applicability of this model in Russia a half a century later seemed obvious to them, on the strength of "the backwardness" of the mass of Russian Jews, which required the benevolent intervention of the state in various spheres of their life.
-One could apply to these maskilim Benjamin Nathans's observation about "the limits of a diachronic analysis," drawing "the [seemingly compelling] analogies between Jews in late imperial Russia and their counterparts elsewhere in Europe fifty or one hundred vears earlier."
-In the new cultural context of the second half of the nineteenth century, to which the maskilim and other groups of reform-minded Jews in Russia were sensitive, the very idea of state tutelage over Judaism was being rethought in modern terms as a violation of freedom of conscience.
-Professional bias and maskilic stereotypes prevented teachers who were defenders of the Rabbinical Seminary from realizing that their proposals were playing into the hands of Judeophobe bureaucrats.
+The applicability of this model in Russia a half a century later seemed indisputable to them, given "the backwardness" of the mass of Russian Jews, which allegedly required the benevolent intervention of the state in various spheres of their life.
+One could apply to these maskilim Benjamin Nathans's observation about "the limits of a diachronic analysis," drawing "the [seemingly compelling] analogies between Jews in late imperial Russia and their counterparts elsewhere in Europe fifty or one hundred years earlier."86 In the new cultural context of the second half of the nineteenth century, to which various groups of Jews in Russia were sensitive, the very idea of state tutelage over Judaism was being rethought in modern terms as a violation of freedom of conscience.
+Professional bias and maskilic stereotypes prevented teachers who were defenders of the Rabbinical seminary from realizing that their proposals were playing into the hands of Judeophobe bureaucrats.
 The latter, while declining their proposals, took the opportunity to give the segregationist tendencies of Jewish educational policy the appearance of a liberal rejection of confessional supervision.

-The Vilna maskilim decided too late, in 1873, to overcome their disagreements with the Petersburg Society for Dissemination of Enlightenment and its patron, E. Gintsburg, who had petitioned the government for the transformation of the Rabbinical Seminary into a private institution, an autonomous center of reform Jewish learning.
-Soon after the Society received letters from Vilna, the government reduced Rabbinical Seminaries to the status of pedagogical schools graduating teachers for Jewish preparatory classes, i.e., the previous Uvarov system was brought down to an elementary level, while "the preparation of educated rabbis was left to the whim of fate."
-As D. Tolstoi reckoned, many Jewish youth had even earlier begun trying to enter institutions of general education.
-However, that was an emphatically secular path of acculturation that would not mitigate the contradictions between reform movement and orthodox Jewish religiosity so characteristic of imperial Russia.
+The Vilna maskilim decided too late, in 1873, to overcome their disagreements with the Petersburg Society for Dissemination of Enlightenment and its patron, Evzel Gintsburg, who had petitioned the government for the transformation of the Rabbinical seminary into a private institution, an autonomous center of reform Jewish learning.87 Soon after the Society received letters from Vilna, the government reduced Rabbinical seminaries to the status of pedagogical schools graduating teachers for Jewish preparatory classes, i.e., the previous Uvarov system was brought down to an elementary level, while "the preparation of educated rabbis was left to the whim of fate."88 As D. Tolstoi reckoned, many Jewish youth had even earlier begun trying to enter institutions of general education.
+However, that was an emphatically secular path of acculturation that would not mitigate the contradictions between selective integration and orthodox Jewish religiosity so characteristic of imperial Russia.